ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 ### Client diversity {#client-diversity}

-Both [execution clients](/developers/docs/nodes-and-clients/#consensus-clients) and [consensus clients](/developers/docs/nodes-and-clients/#execution-clients) exist, in a variety of programming languages such as Go, Rust, JavaScript, Typescript, Python, C# .NET, Nim and Java.
+Both [execution clients](/developers/docs/nodes-and-clients/#consensus-clients) and [consensus clients](/developers/docs/nodes-and-clients/#execution-clients) exist in a variety of programming languages developed by different teams.

-Multiple client implementations make the network stronger and more diverse.
+Multiple client implementations make the network stronger and more diverse rather than relying on a single client.
 The ideal goal is to achieve diversity without any client dominating, thereby reducing any single points of failure.
 The variety of languages also invites a broader developer community and allows them to create integrations in their preferred language.

 Learn more about [client diversity](/developers/docs/client-diversity).